sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

 [OPTION BEGIN [Windows]]

+With your installed CDS command line tool, you can now create a new CAP-based project, in the form of a new directory with various things preconfigured.

 1. Open a command line window and run the following command in a folder of your choice to create the project:

     ```Shell/Bash